 - i.
 Health care systems in Ireland including roles of pharmacists and other health care professionals in primary, secondary and tertiary health care including the role of pharmacists as Qualified Person in the pharmaceutical industry. - ii.
 The duty of care to the patient and the wider public: concept, scope and application of professional ethics. - iii.
 Professional standards and guidelines for practice.
 Self-audit, continuing professional development and maintenance of competency. - iv.
+The obligations of pharmacists as professionals requiring registration in order to practice including their obligatory compliance with statutory Codes of Conduct. - v.
 Clinical governance: clinical audit and risk management.
 Quality assurance and improvement.
-Managing and learning from errors. - v.
+Safety science, including organisation and safety culture, implementation science, managing and learning from errors. - vi.
+Evidence-based policy and practice: use of evidence-based knowledge to develop policy and translate into practice. - vii.
 Use of information technology in pharmacy and more widely in health care.